BekaValentine/CSML/csml-notes.md

-# Notes on Operational Semantics Representations
+# Notes on CSML

-## Requirements
+## Requirements for OpSem component

 We need to be able to indicate at least the following: